 Traditionally, geospatial communities used 2D coordinates and the vertical (third dimension) and temporal aspects were considered attributes rather than valid components of coordinate systems.
 In an increasingly dynamic, faster and multidimensional world, much confusion and lack of interoperability has occurred because of inconsistent approaches to defining and expressing time.
 Various international bodies expended considerable effort to establish the Gregorian Calendar as a consistent timeline.
 The Gregorian Calendar suffices for low precision applications, such as to the nearest minute, but not so when second or sub-second accuracy is required.
-For example, there has been differing practices and no consensus on whether leap seconds should be part of the Gregorian timeline.
-The fundamental concepts of events, clocks, timescales, coordinates and calendars have been long established, but there is no clear, straightforward defining document.
-This Abstract Specification provides clear consistent definitions of the fundamental concepts and terminology.
-The conceptual model enables advantages and disadvantages of adopting a particular technological approach to be identified so that the community can contribute to building better and more interoperable systems by defining more detailed documents such as logical and implementation standards that have an agreed common conceptual basis and terminology.
+For example, there have been differing practices and no consensus on whether leap seconds should be part of the Gregorian timeline.

 This document is consistent with ISO 19111:2019 and W3C Time Ontology in OWL.

-The primary goal of the Abstract Conceptual Model for Time is to establish clear concepts and terminology.
+KEYWORDS

-KEYWORDS The following are keywords to be used by search engines and document catalogues. ogcdoc, OGC document, abstract specification, conceptual model, time, temporal referencing, referencing by coordinates, calendar, clock, timescale
+The following are keywords to be used by search engines and document catalogues.

+ogcdoc, OGC document, abstract specification, conceptual model, time, temporal referencing, referencing by coordinates, calendar, clock, timescale

+PREFACE

-When OGC standards involve time, they generally refer to the ISO documents such as ISO 19108:2002 (now largely superseded), ISO 19111:2019, ISO 8601:2004, and their freely available OGC equivalents, such as OGC 18-005r4 (the equivalent to ISO 19111:2019).
-Much effort over decades has gone into establishing complex structures to represent calendar based time, such as the ISO 8601:2004 notation, and many date-time schemas.
-Because of this effort, many people use calendar based "coordinates", with the attendant ambiguities, imprecision and inappropriate scope.
-The aim of this Abstract Specification is to establish clear concepts and terminology, so that people are well aware of the advantages and disadvantages of adopting a particular technological approach and then perhaps contribute to building better interoperable systems.
+When OGC Standards involve time, they generally refer to the ISO documents such as Geographic Information Temporal Schema ISO 19108:2002 (now largely superseded), Geographic information Referencing by coordinates ISO 19111:2019, Date and Time Format ISO 8601, and the freely available OGC equivalents, such as OGC Abstract Specification Topic 2: Referencing by Coordinates OGC 18-005r8 (the equivalent to ISO 19111:2019).

+Over decades, much effort has gone into establishing complex structures to represent calendar based time, such as the ISO 8601 notation, and many date-time schemas.
+A consequence of this effort is that many end-users and developers of software use calendar based "coordinates", with the associated ambiguities about underlying algorithms, imprecision and inappropriate scope.

+The aim of this OGC Temporal Abstract Specification is to establish clear concepts and terminology.
+This is necessary so that people are aware of the advantages and disadvantages of specifying or adopting a particular technological approach to time and then perhaps build better, more appropriate, interoperable systems for their use cases.